VIC.GOV.AU | Policy and Advisory Library

 Corporate

-Corporate staff are responsible for determining the facilities a school requires to deliver its curriculum for a certain number of enrolled students.
+Corporate staff are responsible for determining the school size and facilities a school requires to deliver its curriculum for a certain number of enrolled students.
 These decisions are based on the facility area schedules which promote equity across the Victorian government school education system.

 Principal